Who we are:

 Click here to Apply

-Fill in the app and mail it to us along with your photo and recommendation letters.
-We will send you an email confirmation when we receive it.
-We will contact you with the status of your application within one month of receiving it.
+Fill in the application and mail it to us along with your photo and recommendation letters.

 If you are applying with a friend, relative or partner please include their name on your application.

 El Prado, New Mexico

 If you have any questions about the application or the Academy, please email email@example.com or call us at 575-613-4899.

 Earthship Biotecture strives to provide every individual with an opportunity to undertake the Academy and Internship sessions.
 However, bearing the limited capacity available for the Academy and Internship Sessions, we reserve the right to accept or reject any applicant for any reason not prohibited by law.
 Let it be noted that Earthship Biotecture does NOT discriminate any applicant based on age, gender, disability, national origin, pregnancy, race/color or sexual orientation.

 Also, during the session, we reserve the right to ask any applicant to leave the remaining duration of either program for any reason not prohibited by law.
 Any deliberate attempt to cause damage to the facilities or people related to Earthship Biotecture will result in immediate termination without prior notice.
 Any violation of the written rules signed upon arrival will also result in immediate termination.